moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. You now have 3 labels that are now available for you to assign to any issue, merge request, or epic in your project.

-## Task D. Assign labels to an issue
+## Task E. Assign labels to an issue

 1. Navigate to **Plan > Issues**.